 The daily tours give access to the section of the property that includes the Emperor’s actual residence and functional administration of the Imperial household.
 You don’t glimpse the private buildings even on the guided tour but you do get to see behind the scenes to a part that you otherwise wouldn’t.

 There is still plenty you can see without joining the official tour if time is limited.
-I’ll be squeezing in a short visit on our 2019 trip to mark the end of the Heisei period.
-With Emperor Akihito’s abdication on the 30th April it will usher in a new era with Crown Prince Naruhito ascending to the throne and the start of the Reiwa era.
+We squeezed in a short visit on our 2019 trip to mark the end of the Heisei period.
+Emperor Akihito’s abdication on the 30th of April 2019 began the Reiwa era with Crown Prince Naruhito ascending to the throne.

-Tokyo Station a particularly convenient location for travellers in Tokyo giving access to both above ground trains and subway.
+Tokyo Station is a particularly convenient location for travellers in Tokyo giving access to both above-ground trains and the subway.
 It’s also a major stop for Shinkansen (bullet trains) and the JR airport express known as the NEX.